BeWrit

 This is right for you if you’re looking for either a long-term professional relationship or a single backlink to your site.
 We expect you to have a grasp of English grammar and enjoy writing about what you love.

 We would love you to have experience, especially in the niche you select.
 But it isn’t required.
+Guest posting can be a great way to build your portfolio if you’re new to the writing world.

 Above all, the most important thing is that your guest post fits our audience: writers.